-Daily Crime Log - Anaheim Campus
+Crime Log - Anaheim Campus

-The Campus Safety Department maintains the Daily Crime Log.
-This crime log is a record of criminal activity or alleged criminal behavior reported to the Campus Safety Department.
-The department may withhold information from the daily crime log if the release of such information would jeopardize the safety of an individual or an ongoing criminal investigation.
+The Campus Safety Department maintains a Crime Log.
+This crime log is a record of criminal activity or alleged criminal activity reported to the Campus Safety Department.
+The department may withhold information from the crime log if the release of such information would jeopardize the safety of an individual or an ongoing criminal investigation.
 An electronic crime log is maintained at the campus safety office on the 2nd floor of the tower.
 The crime log reflects the time and date the crime was reported, the location, the nature of the incident, and disposition.
 The crime log is available for public inspection upon request during normal business hours.
+An electronic version is available on the Anaheim Campus website at https://noce.edu/campus-safety/safety-log.